wandyezj/Random/writings/we-learn-together.md

 why?
 Stuck in paradignm of desks all facing towards the front instead of at each other

 What does a digital classroom look like?

+## Feeling of belonging

+How to help people feel like they belong?

+Cooperation not competition

+Teaching is not just about facts, it's about the whole person.

+need to build friendly relationships between students